 Potential investors spend a lot of time researching the “best” investment options.
 An experienced investor understands that there isn’t exclusively one way to grow your wealth.
 You could invest in stocks, bonds, real estate, precious metals, and even cows (yes, actual cows).
 Every option comes with its own advantages and disadvantages, so it’s hard to determine what your holdings should be on your own.

 At Emperor, our favorite investment option is to invest in the stock market, specifically in dividend paying stocks.
 But in general, equities (stocks) are often thought of as offering higher returns while being more volatile (“risky”).
-However, there is an age-old investment principle that can help minimize that risk: diversification.
+However, there is an age-old investment principle that can help manage that risk: diversification.

 Diversification is a method of managing risk by investing in assets that do not all move in tandem.
 Most commonly this involves incorporating different investments within your portfolio.
 The rationale is straightforward, a portfolio constructed of different investments will not fail as a whole if a single investment (or group of investments) fails.
 Simply put, diversification is the idea of “not putting all your eggs in one basket”.